bytecodealliance/wasmtime/docs/langref.rst

     :arg SS: Stack slot declared with :inst:`stack_slot`.
     :arg Offset: Immediate non-negative offset.

-The dedicated stack access instructions are easy ofr the compiler to reason about because stack slots and offsets are fixed at compile time.
+The dedicated stack access instructions are easy for the compiler to reason about because stack slots and offsets are fixed at compile time.
 For example, the alignment of these stack memory accesses can be inferred from the offsets and stack slot alignments.